jeremyButtler/freezeTB/README.md

 I would reccomend using the windows raylib exe (binary) in the `bin` folder.
 Unzip the `windowsFtb` folder in `bin` and then copy the contents to your desktop.
 It should have the `ftbRay.exe` file and the `ftbResources` folder.
-If you want minimap2 support you will need to compile minimap2 and add it to the `ftbResources` folder.
+This should include minimap2.

 There is a TclTk version, but it requires installing Magic splat and visual studio build tools.
 The raylib version